Join us on Thursday, May 22, 2025 for YWCA Banff’s annual Change Makers event!

 Selection Process

-The selection committee is comprised of YWCA Board members and employees, Change Makers alumnae and community members.
+The selection committee is comprised of YWCA Board members and employees, Change Makers alumnae, and community members.
 The committee will review all submissions against nomination criteria and guidelines.
 The committee may contact nominators to confirm information or ask follow-up questions.

 -